pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/feature-plan-next-horizon.md

 > ✅ Nothing blocking here—move on to Drive source-of-truth work.

 ### 1.b Drive source-of-truth loop
-- **Document ↔ Google Doc mapping**: Extend `documents` metadata to track the Drive file ID + revision so we can treat a Google Doc as the canonical store.
-Add an ingestion step (queue job) that fetches the doc body via Drive/Docs API, normalizes it into `raw_text`, and updates `document_versions`.
+- **✅ Drive workspace provisioning parity (new)**: YouTube ingest now creates a Drive workspace (folder + media folder) locally and in Workers. `metadata.drive` is stamped with folder/file IDs, last-ingested timestamps, and external-edit flags so the dashboard UI can mirror Drive.
+Drive overview still only counts `source_type=drive*` docs, so we’ll extend it once Docs ingestion lands.
+- **Document ↔ Google Doc mapping** *(next)*: extend the ingest path to either reuse or create a Docs file (via Docs API) and treat that file’s revision as the canonical store.
+Persist `drive_file_id`, `revision_id`, and `last_ingested_revision` on the document row.
 - **Editing + publish pipeline**: When the editor (or future AI agent) edits a document, send those diffs back to the Drive file via the Docs batchUpdate API, then mark a “ready for publish” version row so exports can pick it up.
 Store edit provenance in `document_versions` for auditing.
 - **Drive change detection**: Add a worker/cron that polls Drive change IDs for linked docs, enqueues a lightweight “doc sync” job, and annotates the corresponding document/version when an external edit happens.
 This keeps the queue busy even if no YouTube ingest is running.
 - **Docs-as-output**: When export jobs target Drive, reuse the same file ID to update specific ranges (e.g., marketing brief, image slots) instead of creating a new file.
 This keeps the Drive doc authoritative while the API orchestrates ingestion, generation, and publishing.